Skip to content

 Nutritionist

 Anyone can be called a nutritionist.
 There is no board or governing body that regulates the term.
-This means that your neighbor, personal trainer, or influencer with no formal training in nutritional biochemistry can do some research online and say they are a nutritionist.
-Their advice sounds generic because they lack any foundational scientific knowledge — and their AI sources are not human.
+This means your neighbor, personal trainer, or social media influencer with no formal training in nutritional biochemistry can do some research on AI and say they’re a nutritionist.
+Their advice sounds generic because they lack any foundational scientific knowledge.

 Licensed Dietitian-Nutritionist